vdice/spin-docs/content/v3/contributing-docs.md

 $ spin up -e "PREVIEW_MODE=1"
 ```

 > Please note: using the `PREVIEW_MODE=1` as part of a `spin` command is safe on localhost and allows you to view the content (even if the `date` setting in the content's `.md` is set to a future date).
 It is often the case that you will be checking content before the publishing date via your system.
-The developer documentation's manifest file `spin.toml` has the `PREVIEW_MODE` set to `0` i.e. `environment = { PREVIEW_MODE = "0" }`.
+The documentation's manifest file `spin.toml` has the `PREVIEW_MODE` set to `0` i.e. `environment = { PREVIEW_MODE = "0" }`.
 This `spin.toml` file is correct for a production environment and should always be `0` (so that the CMS adheres to the publishing `date` setting for content on the public site).
 Simply put, you can use `PREVIEW_MODE=1` safely in your command line on your localhost but you should never update the `spin.toml` file (in this regard).

 ### 6.8 Scheduling Menu Items for Timed Release

 As mentioned above, all pages (`.md` files) in the documentation have a UTC date i.e. `date = "2023-07-25T17:26:00Z"`.
 The `date` is a page scheduling mechanism whereby each page is only displayed if the `date` has elapsed.
-Menu items (found in the `/developer/templates/*.hbs` files) that relate to a scheduled page can also be scheduled (so the specific menu item and its associated page appear at the same time).
+Menu items (found in the `/templates/*.hbs` files) that relate to a scheduled page can also be scheduled (so the specific menu item and its associated page appear at the same time).
 Simply envelope the menu item with the following `if` syntax to synchronize the appearance of the menu item with the related page:

 <!-- @nocpy -->